nektra/Deviare-InProc/README.txt

 Although the library functionallity remains the same, the code was modified to make it independant from Visual Studio's CRT libraries.

-Deviare In-Proc uses assembly code to locate needed Api's and it only depends on NTDLL.DLL, no Kernel32 nor another library is used.
+Deviare In-Proc only depends on NTDLL.DLL, no Kernel32 nor another library is used.

 This allows developers to use the library, for e.g., in custom dll's that will be injected in a process that was launched suspended.